SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="deletemodelhistory"></a>
 # **DeleteModelHistory**
-> InlineResponse200 DeleteModelHistory (string modelHistoryID)
+> InlineResponse200 DeleteModelHistory (string modelHistoryServerId, string modelHistoryID)

 Deletes a model history / workspace, given its ID